 Today I am sharing my favorite quick and healthy breakfast ideas.

 I am a planner by nature and this extends into most areas of my life.
-Particularly, I enjoy spending a little time on the weekends, grocery shopping, meal prepping, and dinner planning for the week ahead.
+Particularly, I enjoy spending a little time on the weekends, grocery shopping, meal prepping and planning for the week ahead.
+And breakfast is the meal I look forward to most!

-Recently though, our schedules have been a tad overbooked, and even with the best of strategies, my weekly meal planning and prepping has fallen by the way-side.
+Recently though, our schedules have been a tad overbooked, and even with the best of strategies, my weekly meal planning has fallen by the way-side.

 When this happens, I usually end up scrambling to coordinate meals (especially breakfast) and I try to make healthy recipes with what I already have on hand.
 As you can imagine, some weeks, this works out better than others.
 Our mornings end up rushed and more often than not, I can’t make a full sit-down breakfast for myself or the rest of the family.